portworx/px-docs/secrets/portworx-with-vault.md

 #### (Optional) Authenticating with Vault using PX CLI

 If you do not wish to set Vault environment variables, you can authenticate PX with Vault using PX CLI.
-Run the following commands:
+Run the following command:
 ```
-# /opt/pwx/bin/pxctl secrets vault login
+# /opt/pwx/bin/pxctl secrets vault login --vault-address <vault-endpoint-address> --vault-token <vault-token>
-Enter VAULT_ADDRESS: <vault-endpoint-address>
-Enter VAULT_TOKEN: ********
 Successfully authenticated with Vault.
 ```